 A Big Greasy Breakfast

 This is your classic solution, probably the most frequently prescribed whenever someone sees me hollow-eyed and booze gaunt.
 "You just need to eat something, something greasy, you'll be fine, just coat your stomach with foodstuffs," they say.
-There are two big problems with this solution.
+There are two big problem with this solution.
 One, leaving the house on an expedition to get said greasy breakfast is its own special hell.
-As I stumble toward potential pork-based salvation, I resemble a confused time traveler, staggering around, head pressed against throbbing temples, constantly looking out for the most appropriate alleyways for a quick public upchuck.
+As I stumble toward potential pork-based salvation I resemble a confused time traveller, staggering around, head pressed against throbbing temples, constantly looking out for the most appropriate alleyways for a quick daylight in-public upchuck.

-The other major issue with this strategy is that if this hangover is worth a grain of salt (or the thousands of grains of salt I'm about to eat) my appetite will be nil and eating will prove impossible.
-No matter how delicious the food is, it will taste clammy and bland, as if I'm munching on my own mortality.
+The other major issue with this strategy is that if this hangover is worth a grain of salt (or the thousands of grains of salt I'm about to imbibe) my appetite will be nil and eating will prove impossible.
+No matter how delicious the food is it will taste clammy and bland, as if I'm munching on my own mortality.

-This leads to a very common scene from my hangovers: After two bites of $24 breakfast followed by 40 minutes of holding my head and peering into my half-drunk orange juice looking for answers, a server will come by and ask if I need anything, to which I will respond, "Please, can I take this to go?
-I am about to expire on your premises."
-Then I stagger home, no less hungover or more full, but carrying 100 percent more styrofoam and soon-to-be-cold eggs.
+This leads to a very common scene from my hangovers: after two bites of $24 breakfast followed by 40 minutes of holding my head and peering into my half-drunk orange juice looking for answers, a server will come by and ask if I need anything, to which I will respond, "Please can I take this to go, I am about to expire on your premises," and then I stagger home, no less hungover or more full, but carrying 100 percent more styrofoam and soon-to-be-cold eggs.

 Sitting Down in a Hot Shower

 I love doing this.
-I drag my sweaty, traumatized ass into the bathroom, crank the tap to hot, and hurl myself into the soothing embrace of some steaming-hot water.
-At first, I begin the shower standing, the beat of falling drops against the back of my neck reducing the shrieking torment in my head while I'm leaning against the wall and straight up brooding like some kind of vigilante planning out vengeance on the bar owner who didn't clean his taps properly.
+I drag my sweaty, traumatized ass into the bathroom, crank the tap to hot and hurl myself into the soothing embrace of some steaming hot water.
+At first, I begin the the shower standing, the beat of falling drops against the back of my neck reducing the shrieking torment in my head while I'm leaning against the wall and straight-up brooding like some kind of vigilante planning out vengeance on the bar owner who didn't clean his taps properly.

 Chugging Water Before You Go to Bed

 The problem is that for some reason when I'm drunk, drinking water before I fall asleep seems like such a chore, a burden.
 Why?
 I don't know.
-But wasted-me hates water so much I'm surprised he hasn't been recruited to work in Trump's EPA.
-If I can convince myself to put in the effort, my move is to fill up five or six glasses of water, put them on the counter, slam them back consecutively, and tumble toward oblivion hoping against hope that the spirit of alcoholic vengeance will not be visiting me at dawn's break.
+But Wasted Me hates water so much I'm surprised he hasn't been recruited to work in Trump's EPA.
+If I can convince myself to put in the effort my move is to fill up five or six glasses of water, put them on the counter, slam them back in a row and tumble toward oblivion hoping against hope that the spirit of alcoholic vengeance will not be visiting me at dawn's break.

 Puking Before You Go to Bed

-Forcing oneself to puke either with fingers down the throat or just heaving into the night before unconsciousness arrives is the "break glass in case of emergency" option.
+Forcing oneself to puke either with fingers down the throat or just heaving into the night before unconsciousness arrives is "the break glass in case of emergency" option.
 I've found that I normally feel pretty good in the morning if I did this the night before, as though I merely had a strange, heavily puke-themed dream.
-The problem is it's also one of the lowest-feeling behaviors one can indulge in and should only be administered if a promotion or close personal relationship are at stake.
+The problem is it also is one of the lowest feeling behaviours one can indulge in and should only be administered if a promotion or close personal relationship are at stake.